15U12U/shorts/powershell-history.md

 notepad (Get-PSReadlineOption).HistorySavePath
 code (Get-PSReadlineOption).HistorySavePath
 ```
 ### 3.2.
-Copy the content to clipboard or to a file
+Copy the content to the clipboard or a file
 ```ps1
 Get-Content (Get-PSReadlineOption).HistorySavePath | clip
 Get-Content (Get-PSReadlineOption).HistorySavePath >> PS-History.txt